 Valle de la Luna — The moon valley

-I and a sweet Swiss girl who I had met on the tour gaped as the golden light of the setting sun performed the most beautiful light show on the sprawling mountains and on the imposing volcanoes that seemed to fringe the moon valley.
+A sweet Swiss girl (who I had met on the tour) and I gaped as the golden light of the setting sun performed the most beautiful light show on the sprawling mountains and on the imposing volcanoes that seemed to fringe the moon valley.

 This natural lake has so much salt that it can supply the Indian salt demand for a year.
 But the lake’s distinguishing feature is that you can float in it naturally for the water is dense with salt.

-Having floated in the lake for a while and having spent half-an-hour scrubbing off the salt from our bodies, we went to a few other azure lakes.
+Having floated in the lake for a while and having spent half-an-hour scrubbing off the salt from our bodies, we went to a few other azure lakes including Tebinquinche lagoon.
 By that time these blue beauties seemed like a normal part of life.

 But as I meandered alongside these lakes, I saw that the desert was white.
-For a few moments, I wasn’t sure if I was walking through snow or through dry wilderness.
+For a few moments, I wasn’t sure if I was walking through snow or through the dry desert.

-At the end of this tour, we were served pisco sour , a popular Chilean drink, along with some snacks while watching a majestic sunset over the Tebinquinche lagoon.
-After having two cups of the pisco, I and a German girl mutually discovered that we were not alone in being guilt-tripped for traveling by our families.
+At the end of this tour, we were served pisco sour, a popular Chilean drink, along with some snacks while watching a majestic sunset over the Tebinquinche lagoon.
+After having two cups of the pisco, a German Girl on my tour and I discovered that we were not alone in being guilt-tripped for traveling by our families.